Duration: 14 days

-The Academy’s MCSE: Cloud Platform and Infrastructure Plus Security covers the new features and enhancements for transforming virtualization and cloud computing, which have been made available with Windows Server 2016.
+The Academy’s Microsoft MCSA: Windows Server 2016 / MCSE: Core Infrastructure Boot Camp covers the new features and enhancements for transforming virtualization and cloud computing, which have been made available with Windows Server 2016.
 It is designed to assist you in gaining a level of proficiency that can only be taught through hands-on labs, simulations, and the real-world application of skills.
 Our intensive, instructor-led course equips students with valuable knowledge and skills that directly transfer from the classroom to the workplace.
 This course will also offer a security elective such as the 20744B: Securing Windows Server 2016 (Exam 70-744)

 This is an accelerated course, designed for computer professionals that require effective, real-world skill-building and timely certification.

-This 9-day bootcamp is a combination of the following official Microsoft courses:
+This 14-day Bootcamp is a combination of the following official Microsoft courses:

 - 20740B Installation, Storage, and Compute with Windows Server 2016; Exam 70-740

 - 20741B Networking with Windows Server 2016; Exam 70-741

 - 20742B Identity with Windows Server 2016; Exam 70-742

 - 20744B: Securing Windows Server 2016; Exam 70-744